How to File LLC Taxes in New York? (Step by Step Guide)

 Pointing at a c-corp LLC taxes

-A C-corporation status is the default filing structure for federal income tax purposes elected through Form 8832.
+C-corporation status is the default filing structure for federal income tax purposes and gets elected through Form 8832.

-C-corps frequently qualify for more tax deductions than pass-through LLCs, which may result in some financial savings for your company.
+One reason some LLCs go this route: C-corps typically qualify for more tax deductions than pass-through entities, which can result in real savings depending on your situation.
 A C-corp LLC files Form 1120 with the IRS.

-New York C-corps are subject to a 21% federal corporate income tax and a corporation franchise tax calculated based on New York Corporation's Business Income Base, Fixed Dollar Minimum (FDM), or Business Capital Base [4].
+New York C-corps are subject to a 21% federal corporate income tax, plus a corporation franchise tax calculated using the Business Income Base, Fixed Dollar Minimum (FDM), or Business Capital Base [4].

 Here's how.